hank880907/papermc_plugin_manager/README.md

 ## Features

-- 🔍 **Smart Search**: Search for plugins across Modrinth with fuzzy matching
+- **Search**: Search for plugins across Modrinth with fuzzy matching
-- 📦 **Easy Installation**: Install plugins with a single command
+- **Easy Installation**: Install plugins with a single command
-- ⬇️ **Version Management**: Upgrade, downgrade, or switch between specific versions
+- **Version Management**: Upgrade, downgrade, or switch between specific versions
-- 💾 **Intelligent Caching**: Fast operations with apt-like cache system
-- 🔄 **Version Detection**: Automatically detects outdated plugins
+- **Version Detection**: Automatically detects outdated plugins
-- 📋 **Installation Status**: See which plugins are installed at a glance
+- **Installation Status**: See which plugins are installed at a glance

 ## Screenshots